dibowz/Remove-IDLIX-Adblock-Detection-Alert/README.md

 # Remove IDLIX Adblock Detection Alert

-If you have adblock browser extension (ABP, AdGuard, uBlock Origin, etc.) or using adblock DNS (AdGuard, Tiarapp, etc.) and getting the annoying adblock detection overlay, you may have removed the overlay by adding it to the blocklist.
+If you have adblock browser extension (ABP, AdGuard, uBlock Origin, etc.) and/or using adblock DNS (AdGuard, Tiar.app, etc.) and getting the annoying adblock detection overlay, you may have removed the overlay by adding it to the blocklist.
 But, the blur is still on the page because it's embedded into the CSS (not just HTML elements).

-This userscript removes IDLIX's kind of adblock detection elements along with its blurring styles from a loaded HTML page.
+This userscript removes IDLIX's adblock detection elements along with its blurring styles from a loaded HTML page.
+This also applies to other web pages which using the same adblock detection alert.
 It can be installed using Tampermonkey (for Chrome) or Greasemonkey (for Firefox).

 ## Features